pivotal-cf/docs-pks/_increase_persistent_disk.hbs.md

 <br>
 ### <a id='storage-req-large'></a> Storage Requirements for Large Numbers of Pods

-If you expect the cluster workload to run a large number of pods continuously, then increase the size of persistent disk storage allocated to the TKGI Database VM as follows:
+If you expect the cluster workload to run a large number of pods continuously, then increase the size of persistent disk storage allocated to the {{ vars.product_short }} Database VM as follows:

  <table>
   <tr>